XavierHuangWF/efficient-financial-distillation/README.md

 ---

+## Why this problem matters

+Financial sentiment analysis is useful for market monitoring and decision-support, but high-quality labeled data are often limited.
+In practice, financial text may be confidential, and reliable annotation often requires domain expertise, which makes large-scale labeling expensive and slow.
+At the same time, large instruction-following models can perform strongly on language tasks, but their computational demands, latency, and deployment cost make them difficult to rely on in resource-sensitive settings.

+This repository studies a practical alternative: whether a small number of carefully selected labeled examples can be expanded into an effective training signal for compact student models.
+The goal is not only strong benchmark performance, but also a more practical route to domain adaptation when labeled data are scarce.

+## Why data-efficient distillation matters

+The core idea in this repository is to reduce dependence on large fully labeled datasets by combining representative seed selection, structured synthetic data generation, and compact model training.
+Instead of requiring extensive manual annotation, the pipeline starts from a small seed set, expands coverage through prompting, and transfers useful task behavior to smaller student models such as DistilBERT, TinyBERT, and ModernBERT.

+This makes the approach relevant to settings where labeled data are expensive, sensitive, or difficult to share.
+In such cases, a compact task-specific model may be more practical than repeated dependence on a large general-purpose model, especially when efficient deployment, controlled adaptation, and reproducible evaluation matter.

+## Broader methodological relevance

+Although the experiments in this repository focus on financial sentiment classification, the methodology is relevant to broader low-resource and privacy-constrained AI settings.
+In particular, representative seed selection, synthetic data expansion, and compact task-specific distillation are useful patterns for language-based monitoring and decision-support workflows where labeled data are limited and reliable deployment matters.

+For example, similar constraints arise in settings involving privacy-sensitive financial text, clinical language, patient-reported feedback, and other high-stakes data environments where direct large-scale annotation may be costly, restricted, or operationally impractical.
+In that sense, this repository demonstrates a transferable methodology rather than only a single benchmark result.

+---

 ## Key Results

 - On **Financial PhraseBank**, ModernBERT trained with **clustered seeds + synthetic data** achieved **95.15% accuracy / 94.63 macro-F1**, remaining within approximately **2.2 points** of the GPT-4o teacher while using a small fraction of the original human-labeled data.